 There are disadvantages to leases, too.
-One is that over the course of a lessee's lifetime, he or she will likely end up spending more on their vehicles than a buyer.
-Another disadvantage is that at the end of the lease period, the lessee must turn in the leased vehicle (or buy it through a purchase option agreement - see below) and walk away without any equity in the vehicle.
+One is that over the course of a lessee's lifetime, they will likely end up spending more on their vehicles than a buyer.
+Another disadvantage is that at the end of the lease period, the lessee must turn in the leased vehicle (or buy it through a purchase option agreement) and walk away without any equity in the vehicle.

 The Lease Process and Terms

 Cost is always the bottom line, and when it comes to figuring the cost of a car lease, it can get a little complicated.
 That's why it's important to have a good basic understanding of the terms used in the lease agreement.
 When you sit down with the dealer to go through the lease process, here are the most common terms you will have to deal with: